Opening address by Paul Pereira to the annual Nation Builder “In Good Company” conference, Pretoria, 15 August 2017.

 Through the apartheid years, Anglo published its Chairman’s Statement annually across the media, double-page spreads that dealt hardly at all with the company’s fortunes, and rather dwelt on the local political and economic crisis, with calls for reform and specific suggestions.
 It became a sort of alternative state-of-the-nation address.

 The English press were supported, bought, and secured for opposition voices.
-In the Eighties, even the iconoclastic Frontline magazine was funded when it hit the wall, and The Weekly Mail newspaper, at opposite pole to Anglo in respect of the economic sanctions debate, was saved from collapse with the Corporation carrying its printing costs.
+In the Eighties, even the iconoclastic Frontline magazine was funded when it hit the wall, and The Weekly Mail newspaper, at opposite pole to Anglo in respect of the economic sanctions debate, was helped get off the ground with Harry Oppenheimer’s support.

 The voice of opposition was kept alive in other ways too, most notably through the financial and other support given to the liberal Progressive Party for its entire existence – forerunner of today’s Official Opposition Democratic Alliance.